dfulmer/alma-invoice-batch-delete/README.md

 ```
 element.send_keys('')
 ```
 Next, make sure that the ```driver.get``` line has the appropriate Alma environment (Sandbox/Production) or the appropriate Alma institution.
+Save your changes.
 You can now run the software with this command typed into PowerShell, followed by pressing Enter:
 ```
 python main.py